schamane/telestrekoza-html5/README.md

 Development is currently underway.
 Expect a lot of instability.

-## Project Goals
+## Features

-The goal of this project is to create a Wordpress theme is the completely faithful to the latest version of the HTML5 specification.

-This template attempts to be as cross-device and cross-browser as possible, by harnessing the powerful semantics of HTML5.
-To accomplish this, this project is a branch of the [HTML5 Boilerplate](https://github.com/paulirish/html5-boilerplate).
+* Faithful to the HTML5 specifaction.
+* Usable, out of the box.
+* Clean, self-documenting code.
+(In PHP, no less!)
+* Universal device and browser support.
+* Hooked into WordPress' administration system.

 ## Getting Started

-* */css*
-** */css/wordpress* Edit this CSS file to control styling.
+* */css/wordpress* Edit this CSS file to control styling.